Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-With the help of the CrisprCas9, researchers have managed to prevent deafness in mice who had otherwise developed severe hearing damage later in life.
+With the help of the CrisprCas9, researchers have managed to prevent deafness in mice that had otherwise developed severe hearing damage later in life.
 The result gives hope for new treatment methods for people with genetic hearing impairment.

 These mice had a mutated gene that causes them to lose their hearing over time, just like in humans.
 Mutations in the TMC1 gene account for between four and eight percent of all cases of genetic deafness in humans.
-The gene encodes a protein that is crucial for hearing, it helps to convert sounds into electrical signals that can be transported to the brain.
+The gene encodes a protein that is crucial for hearing; it helps to convert sounds into electrical signals that can be transported to the brain.

 Nearly half of all cases of deafness have a genetic root, but current treatment options are limited.
-However, the advent of new high-precision gene editing tools such as Crispr has raised the prospect of a new class of therapies that target the underlying problem.
+However, the advent of new high-precision gene editing tools such as CRISPR has raised the prospect of a new class of therapies that target the underlying problem.

-The researchers used CrisprCas9 technology on live newborn mice carrying a mutated TMC1 gene.
-Then, with the help of crispr/cas9, the researchers were able to cut into the genome and turn off the mutated gene.
+The researchers used CRISPR-Cas9 technology on live newborn mice carrying a mutated TMC1 gene.
+Then, with the help of CRISPR/Cas9, the researchers were able to cut into the genome and turn off the mutated gene.

 Other measurements showed that the mice treated had almost the same number of hair cells left in the inner ear as healthy mice, indicating that they heard about the same.